 In the previous article Induction Generator we have seen, What is an Induction Generator?
-And it’s torque-speed characteristic.
-Here we are now going to discuss the various Advantages, Applications and the Limitations of the Induction Generator.
+And its torque-speed characteristic.
+Here we are now going to discuss the various advantages, disadvantages, and applications of the Induction Generator.

 - Advantages of an Induction Generator